-12 The cost-effectiveness analysis examined both new and existing ships.
+13 The cost-effectiveness analysis examined both new and existing ships.
 One of the most striking findings is that the MACC for 2020 and 2030 show a considerable abatement potential at negative costs.
 This means that many of these measures are profitable (i.e. show a positive net present value) on both new and existing ships.
-This finding is consistent with other MACC studies for maritime transport, although this study also looked at existing ships and is also consistent with current industrial practice (i.e. implementation on existing ships).
+This finding is consistent with other MACC studies for maritime transport, although this study also looked at existing ships and is also consistent with current industry practice (i.e. implementation on existing ships).
 The interpretation of these findings requires careful consideration.
-First, considerable cost savings and reduction in $CO_2$ emissions can accrue now and to 2020 and beyond for existing ships.
+First, considerable cost savings and CO_2 emission reductions can accrue now and through 2020 and beyond for existing ships.
 Second, the meaning of this finding is that by 2020 and 2030, the energy efficiency of the world fleet may be improved considerably while lowering transport costs, assuming that fuel prices will continue to rise in real terms and that demand for maritime transport will continue to grow.

-13 Net abatement costs and the corresponding reduction in potential $CO_2$ emissions are highly dependent on speed reduction.
-For example, when speed reductions are eliminated as a design option for containerships in 2020, the central estimate for the potential reduction in $CO_2$ emissions is almost 52% less when it is included at the same net marginal abatement costs of zero or, more simply, at no net cost.
-This estimate excludes all non-speed-reduction operational measures and assumes that the speed-reduction operational measures identified in this report are a proxy for design speed reductions, all else being constant.
-Other operational measures account for about 2-3% of potential emissions reduction at net MAC of zero.
+Net abatement costs and the corresponding CO_2 emissions reductions potential are highly dependent on speed reduction as a measure.
+For example, when speed reductions are eliminated as a design option1 for containerships in 2020, the central estimate for CO_2 emission reductions potential is almost 24% less when it is included at the same net marginal abatement costs of less than zero or, more simply, at a cost savings or no net cost.
 Similar, though not as dramatic results (both in absolute and relative terms) are expected from most other ship types.

+1 This estimate excludes all non-speed reduction operational measures and assumes that the speed-reduction operational measures identified in this report are a proxy for design speed reductions all else being constant.
+Other operational measures account for about 2-3% of potential emissions reduction at net MAC of less than or equal to zero (i.e. cost savings).